Regent Pacific Group is committed to a high standard of corporate governance, for which the Directors are accountable to the Company.

 The Directors have agreed to a formal schedule of matters specifically reserved for decision by the Board, including material capital commitments, issuance, purchase or redemption of its securities (including options), significant contracts with any Director and bank borrowings.

 To ensure an efficient process, the Board meets regularly.
-Details of directors' attendance at board and committee meetings are set out in the Company's Annual Report.
+Details of directors' attendance at Board and Board committee meetings are set out in the Company's Annual Report.

 Directors receive timely, regular and necessary management and other information to enable them to fulfil their duties, including regular updates of the development in the laws and regulations applicable to Regent Pacific Group.
-The Board has agreed a procedure for the Directors to have access to independent professional advice at the Company's expense and to the advice and services of the Company Secretary.
+The Board has agreed a procedure for the Directors to have access to independent professional advice at the Company's expense.

 The Chairman provides leadership for the Board.
 He also ensures that the Board works effectively and discharges its responsibilities and that all key and appropriate issues are discussed by the Board in a timely manner.